Kim Kardashian West is backtracking after initially defending makeup artist Jeffree Star despite his controversial past.

 "You're stressing me the f**k out," Kardashian West said in another Snapchat, responding to all the criticism.
 "OK guys, I get it, I didn't know how to f**king swatch powders before at the beginning.
 I'm learning."

 However, Kardashian later defended Star when her fans began to attack the makeup artist over his past racist comments.
-Star apologized for the comments
+Star apologized for the comments earlier this year.

 "Guys, I see that my fans are totally hating on someone like Jeffree Star for being honest about my struggle swatches, but because of his remarks I'm learning how to swatch properly," Kardashian West said on Snapchat.
 "Guys, I see you being so petty bringing up things in his past where he was negative, but he's also apologized for those things.
 And I get it's a serious deal if you say racial things, but I do believe in people changing.
 And people that apologize, I will give them the benefit of the doubt, and accept that people change and move on."